-The president further recommends that the chancellor authorize the president or the president's designee to negotiate and execute any and all agreements with city, state, and county agencies, utility companies and other entities required to successfully complete the project.
+The Board also authorized the president or the president's designee to negotiate and execute any and all agreements with city, state, and county agencies, utility companies and other entities required to successfully complete the project.

 The renovation project will involve work in an occupied building, and it is anticipated that the contract will extend over a 2-3-year time frame.
 The scope of work for the project will be the replacement of the entire building's controls and switchgear.